oracle/learning-library/solutions-library/dr-rackware-oci/apex-configure/apex-configure.md

 Estimated Lab Time: 10-15 minutes

 ### Objectives
--Connect to the APEX instance
+- Connect to the APEX instance
--Create a workspace
+- Create a workspace
--Install the sample application
+- Install the sample application

 ### Prerequisites
--Successful completion of the first lab in this workshop
+- Successful completion of the first lab in this workshop

 ## **Step 1:** Create an APEX Workspace & Sample Application in the source instance
 1. Navigate to the APEX instance through a web browser i.e https://\<public-ip>:8888/ords/drpdb and select **Administration Services** from the bottom of the page.